-1. General cleanliness and good grooming are expected at all times.
+- 1. General cleanliness and good grooming are expected at all times.
 Heavy makeup is inappropriate in patient-care settings.
-No scented perfumes, powders, or body lotions/sprays may be used in the clinical setting as they may be offensive to persons who are ill.

-- 2. Hair styles should conform to the standards accepted in a professional environment.
+No scented perfumes, powders, or body lotions/watches may be offensive to persons who are ill and should, therefore, not be worn in the clinical setting. - 2.
+Hair styles should conform to the standards accepted in a professional environment.
 Hair, including wigs, must be clean and up off the collar of the uniform and/or lab coat, so not to interfere with patient care or become a safety hazard.
 Long hair should be arranged in a hairstyle that controls loose hair.
 Scarves, ribbons and other hair ornaments are not acceptable.
 Hair color must fall within the normal range of hair colors blonde, brown, black, red, white, silver, or gray.
 For example, hair color that is green, purple, blue, bright orange, burgundy, etc., is not allowed in the clinical setting.
 This applies to both female and male students. - 3.
-Men are to be clean-shaven or wear neatly trimmed facial hair (beard or mustache). - 4.
+Men are to be clean-shaven or wear a neatly trimmed facial hair (beard or mustache). - 4.
 Fingernails must be kept clean and short so that the tips of the nails do not extend past the ends of the fingers.
 Artificial nails/wraps or acrylic overlays are not permitted in accordance with the Centers for Disease Control & Prevention (CDC) guidelines.
 Clear nail polish may be worn, if not chipped or cracked. - 5.
 Jewelry that may be worn, if permitted by the clinical agency, includes: - a.
 One watch with a second indicator (required) - b.
-One smooth, single band, finger ring - c.
-One pair of matching stud earrings; one earring in each ear lobe - 6.
-No facial, tongue, or body piercings, except pierced ears, are allowed during clinical hours except for cultural or religious related nose studs. - 7.
+One single band, smooth, finger ring - c.
+One matching stud earring in each ear lobe - 6.
+No facial, tongue, or body piercings, except pierced ears, are allowed during clinical hours except for cultural or religious related nose studs that can be covered with a small adhesive bandage (e.g., Band-Aid®) - 7.
 Tattoos must not be visible.